rust-lang/book/src/ch11-03-test-organization.md

 different people use different terminology and organization.
-The Rust community thinks about tests in terms of two main categories: unit tests and integration tests. _Unit tests_ are small and more focused, testing one module in isolation at a time, and can test private interfaces. _Integration tests_ are entirely external to your library and use your code in the same way any other external code would, using only the public interface and potentially exercising multiple modules per test.
+The Rust community thinks about tests in terms of two main categories: unit tests and integration tests. _Unit tests_ are small and more focused, testing one module in isolation at a time, and can test private interfaces. _Integration tests_ are external to your library and use your code in the same way any other external code would, using only the public interface and potentially exercising multiple modules per test.